MartinaGelnerova/Zillow-miniactors/Zillow_rent/README.md

-## What does Zillow URL scraper do?
+## What does Zillow Rent scraper do?
-Zillow URL scraper will enable you to get more data from [Zillow.com](https://zillow.com) than the official Zillow.com API.
+Zillow Rent scraper will enable you to get more data about rent offers from [Zillow.com](https://zillow.com) than the official Zillow.com API.

-Zillow URL scraper can scrape:
+Zillow Rent scraper can scrape:
 - address
 - number of bedrooms and bathrooms
 - price